-This Plan's policy tools, and timelines, were developed utilizing the professional expertise of Town elected officials, as well as input gathered from various stakeholders, including Town residents and other interested parties, per the Citizen Participation Plan.
+This Plan's policy tools, and timelines, were developed utilizing the professional expertise of Agency staff, as well as input gathered from various stakeholders, including Town residents, elected officials, and other interested parties, per the Citizen Participation Plan.
 These tools, and timelines, were so identified as they provide the surest means to fully implement and/or achieve this Plan's policies in the most timely and efficient manner, ultimately assuring achievement of this Plan's goals and objectives.

-Plan Policy Tools
+9.2 Plan Policy Tools